orkes-io/docs/blog/2022-02-10-OurFirst-Meetup.md

 ---
 slug: Meetup-Using-Conductor-in-production
 title: Meetup recap - Using Conductor in Production
 authors: doug
-tags: [Netflix Conductor, Orkes, Conductor, meetup, presentation, video,2022]
+tags: [Netflix Conductor, Orkes, Conductor, meetup, presentation, video, 2022]
 image: https://orkes.io/content/assets/images/Simple-image-workflow-5a4043a8cc44c7d8bdef5f2456fb4105.png
 ---

 In early Feb 2022, we had our first meetup on Netflix Conductor: [Using Conductor in Production](https://www.meetup.com/san-francisco-microservices-orchestration-meetup-group/events/283657274/).
 It was also co-hosted by the [Netflix Conductor](https://www.meetup.com/Netflix-Open-Source-Platform/events/283685727/) team.

 We had two excellent talks from Maros Marasalek at FRINX and Nick Tomlin at Netflix.

 After the two talks, we had 2 roadmap sessions.
 The first session was by the Netflix Conductor team - where they discussed recent releases, and walked through the Open Source roadmap for the coming months.
 The second session, by our own Viren Baraiya, introduced Orkes, and our plans for extending Netflix Conductor.

 ## Conductor in FRINX